All Episodes

 He set his sights to be the company's next CFO, chief financial officer.

-He was twenty five years old.
+He was 25 years old.

-Going that extra mile, doing whatever it takes, long hours hard work.
+Going that extra mile, doing whatever it takes, long hours, hard work.

-You know, it it's a balance of hard work and intelligence, but I think that if you have to weigh the two, hard work's going to outweigh intelligence every time.
+You know, it's a balance of hard work and intelligence, but I think that if you have to weigh the two, hard work's going to outweigh intelligence every time.

-He wanted to retire, and he wanted to leave the company in good hands.
+He wanted to retire and he wanted to leave the company in good hands.

 He set up an exit plan.

-Colmer would handle the company's external operations while Misimore would manage finances.
+Comer would handle the company's external operations while Misimore would manage finances.

 The two got along great.

-They were yin and yang, Colmer was the idea man, and Justin was the numbers guy.
+Comer was the idea man, and Justin was the numbers guy.

 To Jensen, they looked like perfect candidates to take over the company.